 Concerning vaccines, they get to see it all.
 They see patients with serious vaccine-preventable diseases.
 They can also observe precisely what happens post-vaccination, which is almost always benign and very rarely serious.

-And let’s be clear about one more thing – despite the laughably ignorant claims of most anti-vaxxers, their “research” is not only deficient in real science education, but it is also not even 0.00000000000001% of their clinical experience.
-When some ignorant anti-vaxxer tells a physician to do their research on vaccines, the anti-vaxxer ought to do the same thing before making such a request.
+And let’s be clear about one more thing – despite the laughably ignorant claims of most anti-vaxxers, their “research” is not only deficient in real science education, but it is also not even 0.00000000000001% of a physician’s clinical experience while undergoing training.
+When some anti-vaxxer tells a physician to do their research on vaccines, the anti-vaxxer ought to do the same thing before making such a request.

 But back to the physician education.
 After all of this is completed, a newly minted MD, DO, or DPM (a doctor of podiatric medicine), takes an examination to determine if they learned the scientific and practical foundations of medicine, then they apply to a centralized residency selection process (in the USA, this varies by country) by specialty.